mikerhodes/toykv/README.md

 It does almost nothing you'd want an actual place you put data to do:

 - Doesn't bother checksumming any data.
 Bit flips for the win!
+  - Although we do use a sequence on each record in the WAL file to do a simple check that the WAL is valid.
 - ~~Opens files every time it reads or writes them.
 Every.
 Single.
 Time.~~ Fixed with [c9006a4](https://github.com/mikerhodes/toykv/commit/c9006a4047a7e4db68c10752ff1113d8788784dd)